UDST/bayarea_urbansim/README.md

 srid = 2768
 ```

-Current development takes place in the spandex branch of the repository and will be
+~~Current development takes place in the spandex branch of the repository and will be
-periodically merged to master.
+periodically merged to master.~~

+The spandex branch on bayarea_urbansim has been merged into master.
+It is unclear if data_regeneration/run.py will complete as merged, with the current version of UrbanSim.
+Synthicity reports successful runs of Spandex on UrbanSim 1.3 on a Windows OS following the instructions you are using.

      git clone https://github.com/synthicity/bayarea_urbansim
      cd bayarea_urbansim
      git checkout spandex

 ####RUNNING REGENERATION
 The run.py script under the data_regeneration directory in the bayarea_urbansim repository will process all regeneration steps.
 Other scripts in that directory can be executed individually for debugging purposes.

 `python data_regeneration/load.py`

 Currently, run.py executes separate scripts in each regeneration step.

-(1) Preprocessing: import shapefiles by county, fix invalid geometries, and repro- ject.
+(1) Preprocessing: import shapefiles by county, fix invalid geometries, and reproject.
 (a) load.py
 (2) Processing: create regional parcels table from county-specific attributes and
 geometries.